bcfus/unstoppable-stack/README.md

 The result of this GitHub Action is a **Skynet registry entry** that provides a constant point of reference for your DNS record.
 The **Skylink** itself changes with each deployment to Skynet and would require you to constantly update your DNS record if referencing it directly.

 ## Step 4 - Configure Handshake domain
-**Once your GitHub action completes**, you will visit the link shown in the Action log in GitHub, under the *Deply to Skynet* step.
-Visit the registry entry link you see there.
-You will then create your `skyns://` URL by extracting the public key (`signature`) and datakey (`data`) from this registry entry value and putting them together in the format `skyns://<signature>/<data>`.
+**Once your GitHub action completes**, in the Action log in GitHub under the *Deply to Skynet* step, you will see a link to `https://siasky.net/skynet/registry` with parameters in the URL for `publickey` and `datakey`.

+You now need to copy those param values and create your `skyns://` URL in the format `skyns://<publickey>/<datakey>`.
+The registry link will remain constant in the future, so this is a one-time manual step.

 ![](guide/images/deploy_to_skynet_action.png)

-If using **Namebase**, you can configure your Handshake domain to point to your Skynet hosted frontend by adding a TXT record under the *Blockchain DNS Records* section on your domain manage page.
-The value of this record is the `skyns://` URL that you formed above.
+If using **Namebase**, you can now configure your Handshake domain to point to your Skynet hosted frontend by adding a TXT record under the *Blockchain DNS Records* section on your domain manage page.
+The value of this record is the `skyns://<publickey>/<datakey>` URL that you just generated above.

 ![](guide/images/namebase_hns_skynet_dns_setting.png)